2018 Tax Filing Information (Tax Year 2017)

 - If NO to questions 1 and 2.
 STOP -you are NOT required to file taxes.
 You are only required to fill out Form 8843 and you are done!
 You will NOT need a Windstar password.
 Note: If you earned less than $4,050 and had federal taxes withheld, you may still file- you may be eligible for a refund using WINDSTAR.

-*1042-S Form: This form is issued to you if you have worked on campus AND it was covered under a tax treaty between your home country and the U.S. You will also receive the form if you received a tuition scholarship or non-service stipend in 2016.
-For all students living off campus, the 1042-S form is mailed to you from the BC Human Resources Service Center the last week of February along with the 8843 form (see above).
+*1042-S Form: This form is issued to you if you have worked on campus AND it was covered under a tax treaty between your home country and the U.S. You will also receive the form if you received a non-service stipend or athletic scholarship (above and beyond to tuition to cover living expenses) in 2017.
+For all students living off campus, the 1042-S form is mailed to you from the BC Human Resources Service Center in late March .
 All students living on campus should receive an email to pick up your forms at 129 Lake Street on the Brighton Campus.

 If you have any questions about the information on your W-2 or 1042-S form or if you have not received these forms by the date indicated, please contact BC Human Resources Service Center at 617 552 4772, email firstname.lastname@example.org or visit the HRSC at 129 Lake St. on the Brighton Campus.
-Your Boston College W-2 can also be accessed online at https://w2.adp.com.
 If you have worked off-campus you should contact your specific employer.

 If you meet the above criteria and need to file taxes as a NON-resident you will be eligible to use the Windstar Tax Preparation Program to file your federal and Massachusetts State taxes.
 Note: Free software programs such as Turbo Tax and H&R Block are only work for those considered residents for tax purposes.